adrien-le-franc/EMSx.jl/README.md

 Then, add the `EMSx.jl` package using Julia's [package manager](https://julialang.github.io/Pkg.jl/v1/managing-packages/).
 Note that `EMSx.jl` is not a registered package.

 ## Data
-The microgrid control simulation relies on [data](https://shop.exchange.se.com/apps/52535/microgrid-energy-management-benchmark#!overview) provided by Schneider Electric.
+The microgrid control simulation relies on [data](https://shop.exchange.se.com/apps/52535/microgrid-energy-management-benchmark) provided by Schneider Electric.
+Besides data per site and metadata to run the benchmark, we also provide a file `pv.csv` reporting the historical photovoltaic production and forecasts employed for all sites, with values scaled in [0,1].

+### Download
-`EMSx.jl` provides functions for downloading the dataset:
+`EMSx.jl` provides functions for downloading the dataset: just call `EMSx.download_sites_data(path_to_data_folder)` to download the data for all sites.
+Note that you can specify site ids, e.g. `EMSx.download_sites_data(path_to_data_folder, 1:5)` to download sites with ids from 1 to 5.

+The default behavior is to download data from Zenodo.
+Alternatively, you can download data from Schneider's platform as follows:

 1. make an account and login to Schneider's [platform](https://data.exchange.se.com)
 2. generate an API key from your [account](https://data.exchange.se.com/account/api-keys/)
 3. set an environment variable with your API key: `SCHNEIDER_API_KEY = XXX`
-4. just call `EMSx.download_sites_data(path_to_data_folder, 1:70)` to download all 70 sites
+4. just call `EMSx.download_sites_data(path_to_data_folder)` to download the data for all sites

 Note that the data is compressed to .gz file and that downloading the total amount of data requires about 5GB of disk space.

+### Data partitioning
-5. finally, perform the train/test data partitioning by running `EMSx.initialize_data(path_to_data_folder)`.
+If you wish to use the data to run the benchmark, you need to perform the train/test data partitioning by running `EMSx.initialize_data(path_to_data_folder)`.
 By default, pre-partitioning data files are deleted to save disk space.
 You can choose to keep them with the keyword `delete_files=false`.

-Note for windows users: you need to install [7-Zip](https://www.7-zip.org/download.html) and [add its folder to the path](https://docs.telerik.com/teststudio/features/test-runners/add-path-environment-variables) (default is `C:\Program Files\7-Zip\`)
+### Note

-Due to the large volume of data, steps 4. and 5. can be time consuming.
+Due to the large volume of data, downloading and data partitioning can be time consuming.
 We provide [parallelization options](#parallelization) for these steps.
+Aslo, we report that downloading data from Zenodo can be significantly faster (about 12 minutes with a WIFI connexion of 80 Mbps)

 ## Using EMSx.jl
 `EMSx.jl` is a package for simulating the control of an electric microgrid on testing periods of one week.
 We have a pool of 70 microgrids with data.
 Each microgrid is composed with